TastyWavez/xm-labs-salesforce_User_Sync/README.md

 ## Adding a New User
 1. While Logged into Salesforce, Navigate to a Contact Record
 2. Select 'Edit' Contact Record, Check the Sync With xMatters Checkbox and Save
-3. While Logged into xMatters, Navigate to xMatters Reports Tab and search for an 'xMatters Person' event (New Search -> Message Subject contains 'xMatters Person').
-Find xMatters Person [Create New].
+3. While Logged into xMatters, Navigate to xMatters Reports Tab and search for an 'xMatters Person' event
+* New Search -> Message Subject contains 'xMatters Person'
+* Find xMatters Person [Create New].
 4. Confirm User has been Created in the Users Section
 5. Confirm Group has been Created in the Groups Section
 6. If Event, User or Group is Missing Check [xMatters Activity Stream](https://help.xmatters.com/OnDemand/xmodwelcome/integrationbuilder/activity-stream.htm)